-The Pacific Coast of Mexico is well-known for its beaches and tourist destinations including Acapulco (currently in the midst of a re-birth) and the emerging Costalegre near Puerto Vallarta.
-The Gulf Coast, including the Costa Esmeralda, however, remains a mystery many travelers even though the area has a distinct archaeological site and a compelling boutique hotel.
+The Pacific Coast of Mexico is well-known for its beaches and tourist destinations including Acapulco (which is currently in the midst of a re-birth) and the emerging Costalegre near Puerto Vallarta.
+The Gulf Coast, including the Costa Esmeralda, however, remains a mystery to many travelers even though the area has a distinct archaeological site and a compelling boutique hotel.

 Exploring the Costa Esmeralda

 A brief but stunning section of the Gulf Coast has been dubbed the Costa Esmeralda (Emerald Coast).
 Unlike the Pacific Coast, the gulf side is punctuated by mid-size farms (vanilla is a major crop), cattle ranches, the country’s only nuclear power plant, and even some wind-whipped forests and sand dunes which make parts of the Costa Esmeralda drive feel a little like Highway 1 in Northern California.
 Overall the Costa Esmeralda has a much more lived-in feel than the Pacific side.

 People have been enjoying the charms of the Costa Esmeralda for quite some time.
 Just off the coast road you’ll find the final resting place of some of them at Quiahuiztlan Toltec Archaeological Ruins (admission 31 pesos or about US$1.65).

 The Toltec people lived (and died) here for hundreds of years and archaeologists have unearthed more than 70 mini-temple-shaped tombs here, all located high enough up the flanks of the towering Cerro de los Metates to get cooling breezes and enjoy million dollar water views.
 If a cemetery can be bucolic then this is it.